facet0face/input/README.md

 # input
-A library for moving your mouse in Windows written in Nim.
+A library for input in Windows written in Nim.